Ada-C18/task-list-api/ada-project-docs/wave_04.md

 Scroll down to see the HTTP response.
 Answer the following questions:

 - Did we get a success message?
 If so, did we see the message in our actual Slack workspace?
+Yes and yes!
 - Did we get an error emssage?
 If so, why?
 - What is the shape of this JSON?
 Is it a JSON object or array?
 What keys and values are there?
+JSON
+ok, channel, ts, message (which is a dictionary)

 ### Verify with Postman